From Passive Observer to Active Critic: Reinforcement Learning Elicits Process Reasoning for Robotic Manipulation: Experiments

 For a Vision-Language Model engaged in process supervision, tracking continuous task progress and detecting discrete execution failures represent coupled dimensions of temporal reasoning.
 The capability to identify physical constraints or execution errors structurally depends on an underlying representation of intended state transitions.
 To evaluate the zero-shot generalization of this capability, we test our model on the RoboFail benchmark (details in Appendix~\ref{sec:appendix_datasets}), a completely unseen dataset designed to evaluate "action affordance" and "task completion verification" under complex physical constraints.

 Table~\ref{tab:robofail_1x3_resized} details the quantitative performance across different model architectures.
 The base Qwen2.5-VL-7B model exhibits a baseline accuracy of 57.6\%.
-Applying Supervised Fine-Tuning (SFT) alone results in a performance regression to 51.0\%, indicating that isolating continuous progress estimation during SFT compromises the discrete failure identification capabilities.
+Applying Supervised Fine-Tuning (SFT) alone results in a performance regression to 51.0\%.
+We attribute this drop to format overfitting rather than a limitation of the data: because next-token prediction weights all tokens equally, SFT tends to pattern-match the chain-of-thought structure of the training distribution instead of reasoning over unseen inputs, and prior studies report the same effect, where SFT memorizes formats while RL generalizes~\cite{chu2025sft, feng2025video}.
 The integration of Process Supervision RL with GRPO corrects this degradation, elevating the accuracy to 63.0\%.
+By optimizing against outcome-based rewards rather than fixed token sequences, RL recovers genuine reasoning and transfers it to this unseen benchmark.
 The final PRIMO R1 formulation achieves an accuracy of 67.0\%, matching the closed-source Gemini 2.0 Flash and outperforming larger parameter models, including GPT-4o (63.0\%), OpenAI o1 (61.0\%), and Cosmos-Reason1-56B (66.2\%).

 Prior benchmark analyses, such as those conducted for Cosmos-Reason1, indicate that standard Reinforcement Learning targeting physical AI yields limited improvements on RoboFail.
 The core difficulty of the benchmark stems from the prerequisite for highly observant perception and comprehensive temporal context processing, which operate as distinct variables alongside static physical common sense.
 The performance delta between Cosmos-Reason1-7B (60.0\%) and PRIMO R1 (67.0\%) establishes a specific functional relationship: optimizing a policy model for continuous progress reasoning explicitly constructs the temporal context representations necessary for failure verification.
 The capacity for embodied error correction structurally necessitates process reasoning capability as a parallel condition to physical common sense.